-If you are feeling sluggish, trying to lose weight, or maintain a healthy weight, you may want to try some foods that boost metabolism.
+Trying to lose weight, or maintain a healthy weight, you may want to try some foods that boost your metabolism.

 We see claims online all the time for metabolism-boosting solutions, but could whole foods be part of that solution?

 Recent research confirms that certain foods may increase your fat metabolism.

 Your metabolism is influenced by many things and refers to the number of calories that your body burns daily.

 Many of these foods may increase your metabolism slightly, but no guarantee simply eating them will cause you to lose weight faster.

 You will notice that many of these foods are healthy, whole foods that can be included in your diet year-round to improve your overall health.

 We’ve known that protein is an essential nutrient.